santolucito/CPSC112-game/README.md

 You can test your code using the tester() method.
 It will be called every time you press the "Run Tester()" buttin in the game.
 This would be a good place to put some print lines and have your code print to the console.

 ###Method Overloading
 Did you notice that we wrote two method with the same name (expandArray) but different parameter types?
 This is called method overloading.
-As long as the parameter types or number of parameters is different, Java is smart enough to figure out which one to use on its own. you have already seen this with System.out.println which can print out a String or an int for you (or many other things).
+As long as the parameter types or number of parameters is different, Java is smart enough to figure out which one to use on its own.